tentixo/txo-brain-pain/set-up-sw-dev-environment.md

 The reason to use a package handler is that instead of manually searching for and downloading software, you can use simple commands to install everything quickly.
-It’s like an automated app store, where you can you Terminal to get what you need.
+It’s like an automated app store, where you can use your Terminal to get what you need.

 ## Step-by-step guide

 ### 0. Prerequisite

 To be able to work as a developer on Mac, you need the basic tools that will help you work with and build your software.
-This includes among other things compilers and build tools.
+This includes, among other things, compilers and build tools.
 Apple bundles these in a developer package.

 ### 1. Install Xcode (and Command Line Tools)